-We all know one of the most scary things of old age is the onset of dementia.
-It is the #1 fear for all family and loved ones when someone they treasured start losing memories and unable to recognise their own family.
+We all know one of the scariest things of old age is the onset of dementia.
+It is the #1 fear for all family and loved ones when someone they treasured start losing memories and unable to recognize their own family.

-Research have fun that active using of the brain helps to delay and fight the onset of dementia.
+Research shows that having fun helps in the active use of the brain.
+This helps to delay and fight the onset of dementia.
 Regular usage of brain allows the brain to continue rework neurons and like a muscle exercising, your brains will get fit and healthy.

 What is the best way to exercise your brain?
 LEARNING!
 Choose something new, and learn new things.